sonocotta/esparagus-media-center/README.md

 </details>

+The above issues can be solved by updating the default SDKCONFIG settings in the ESPHome config, but I'm still in the process of finding the right combination.

 ## Squeezelite-ESP32

 Squeezelite-ESP32 is a multimedia software suite that started as a renderer (or player) of LMS (Lyrion Music Server, formerly Logitech Media Server).
 Now it is extended with